Siirry suoraan sisältöön

 Sustainable urban structure

-Sustainable infrastructure is the foundation of the city.
-Helsinki should still invest especially in environmental health, climate-friendly and adaptive planning, promoting clean technologies and nature-based solutions.
+Sustainable infrastructure is the foundation of a city.
+Helsinki should still invest in particular in environmental health, climate-friendly and adaptive planning, and the promotion of clean technologies and nature-based solutions.
+Helsinki’s infrastructure is functional, and construction and traffic planning are constantly improving.

 Read more